brenns10/homework/README.md

 say, they come from different pages or sections of a textbook, just use `\problemsection{Chapter 12}` or something similar.

+In addition, it is possible to format the statement of a problem inside of a box.
+To do so, just put `\statement{What is $2 + 2$?`, or something to that effect, at the beginning of your `problem` environment.
+Whether or not you put a paragraph break between the `\statement` command and the body of the response will have an effect on the formatting.

 The `example.tex` file contained in this repository is a short document that provides a more extensive example of how to use this document class.